Sunday, April 23, 2017

 One of the most commonly known allergies is hay fever.
 Hay fever is considered to be a respiratory allergy - and it is caused by an airborne allergen (pollen).

 Hay fever causes sufferers to experience a runny nose, a blocked nose, sneezing, and can cause itchy eyes too.
-It can be hard to avoid an onset of hay fever during certain months, but there are products that can help to reduce your symptoms.
-Click here to see our hay fever and allergy range.
+It can be hard to avoid an onset of hay fever during certain months, but some products can help to reduce your symptoms.

-Insect allergies present themselves in a different way, and can cause severe reactions.
+Insect allergies present themselves differently and can cause severe reactions.
 Typically a person gets stung by an insect and while the site of the sting is painful, it stays mainly confined to the point of contact.
 When a person develops an allergic reaction they develop pain, redness, swelling (not just in the affected area, but the swelling spreads beyond), flushing, hives, itching, and in extreme cases, anaphylaxis which can severely affect a person's ability to breathe.

-If a person develops an allergic reaction rather than just a normal reaction, it is important that the person affected seeks medical help as soon as possible.
+If a person develops an allergic reaction rather than just a normal reaction, the person affected must seek medical help as soon as possible.